 Defense Base Act Lawyer - Bill Turley

 If you're a seriously injured overseas civilian contractor, you didn't sign up for this.
 Meaning, a Defense Base Act case.
 It certainly wasn't in the brochure.
 Meaning, you're not in Kansas anymore.

 Instead, you are in a very different battle now.
 Now you are battling an insurance company for your money disability benefits and medical treatment.
 What you are going to see is that things aren't what they may seem to be.
 It is a topsy-turvy legal, mumbo, jumbo world you're in now.
 I try to answer a lot of your DBA questions on this website.
 But nothing is better than reading my 5 Star book on Amazon.com - Win Your Defense Base Act Case.

 You can order your free copy on this website.
-I strongly suggest you read my book before you sign any forms, talk to the adjuster or even hire the WRONG lawyer.
+I strongly suggest you read my book before you sign any forms, give a recorded or written statement, talk to the adjuster or even hire the WRONG lawyer.

 The Defense Base Act provides workers' compensation benefits to civilian employees working outside the United States on US military bases or under a contract with the U.S. government for public works or for national defense.
 There are two basic types of injuries under The Defense Act: Scheduled Injuries and Unscheduled Injuries.

 Scheduled Disability: A scheduled disability refers to loss of function in one of the body parts listed below.
 If your injury fits into one of the categories on the list, you may receive DBA benefits for a set period of time based on the severity of your injury.

 Injuries to the following body parts are considered Scheduled Injuries:

 - Arm lost, three hundred and twelve weeks' compensation.